 In 1943 Miss Featherstone commenced as Headmistress and served the School for 10 years.
 Enrolments increased rapidly and, despite stringent building restrictions after World War 2, facilities were expanded providing for up to 200 girls.

 Miss Menzies Smith then became Headmistress until 1957 when the Reverend John Morley was appointed Principal.
-Rev Morley was followed by Mr Lyall who retired in 1989 after serving 17 years as Principal of the School.
+Rev Morley was followed by Mr Lyall in 1973 who retired in 1989 after serving 17 years as Principal of the School.

 Mrs Ruth Bunyan retired at the end of 2000 after arriving at Strathcona in 1990 from St Margaret’s School, Berwick, where she had been Deputy Principal.
+The Contemporary Learning Centre, opened in 2015, is dedicated in part to her.

 Tay Creggan: a first for Year 9 girls in Australia